MAP-AI-data/data/README.md

 Industry-level AI adoption shares derived from the **MAP-AI** (Mapping Artificial Intelligence in Firms) dataset, as described in:

 > Garbers, Julio and Terry Gregory.
-"Mapping Artificial Intelligence: Evidence from Firm-Level Web Data in Europe."
+"The Diffusion of Artificial Intelligence Across Firms: Evidence from Europe."

 The MAP-AI data underlying this study -- including firm-level indicators of AI adoption, AI ecosystem roles, and AI technology types for European firms between 2016 and 2024 -- are publicly available via GitHub: <https://github.com/MAP-AI-data/data>.